 Pirate Metrics is a popular metrics framework for online startups created by Geckoboard investor Dave McClure of 500 Startups.
 The name “Pirate Metrics” comes from the AARRR (say it aloud to yourself and it will all make sense) acronym, which stands for Acquisition, Activation, Retention, Referral and Revenue.
 These summarize the different stages of the customer lifecycle for an online startup, and Dave dives into more detail on these stages and relevant metrics in this great video presentation.

 We’ve used this framework to design an example live TV dashboard as inspiration for an online startup when building their own dashboard to display in the office.
-Below we’ve summarized how we built this in Geckoboard using our pre-built integrations for constructing a Mixpanel dashboard, Google Analytics dashboard, Delighted dashboard and Google Sheets dashboard.

 This stage is about how your customers find you and what your best performing channels are in terms of volume and return.
 We’ve broken this out into 5 key metric visualizations:

 - Website Sessions vs Goal - Using the “Visitor Number Stats” widget from our Google Analytics integration, we’ve visualized the number of website sessions vs a pre-defined goal.
 This gives a good indication of how well you’re doing in terms of attracting enough people to your site.

 - Signup Conversion Rate - Again, we’ve used our Google Analytics integration, but this time we’ve used our “Goals Number Stats” widget to visualize the conversion rate from website session to trial.
 This metric helps you understand if you’re attracting the right people to your site, if you’ve created an intuitive user journey and if there are opportunities for conversion rate optimization.